tomwhite/disq-original/README.md

 operations).
 The choice of which to use (Hadoop vs. NIO) is set by the user.
 Roughly speaking, Hadoop is best for HDFS clusters (including those running in the cloud), and NIO is appropriate for cloud stores.

+NIO is only supported for reading, since writing has more complex commit semantics and is out of scope.
+For writing to a cloud store use a Hadoop filesystem such as S3a or the GCS connector.

 ### Compression